Eliza Fraser (film): Release

+By July 1977 the film has grossed $1.8 million.
+However in July 1978 Hexagon still had $250,000 in commitments to pay for the film, which had by then been in release for 18 months.

 Home media

 Eliza Fraser was released on DVD in June 2011.
 The DVD is compatible with region codes 2 and 4 and includes features such as the theatrical trailer, a photo gallery, and an interview with David Williamson, John Waters, Robin Copping and Alan Finney.